Black+Decker Powerseries+ 20V Review

 Uphostery & Attachments

 The vacuum comes with a crevice tool that can be mounted to the base, clicked into place, and ready to use in no time.
-While we would've loved to see an extra attachment or two, the included crevice tool is sufficient for tackling most messes.
+While I would've loved to see an extra attachment or two, the included crevice tool is sufficient for tackling most messes.

 Battery